MohammedAL-yosofi/BooksRecommendations/README.md

 # Notes

 - ### Generate Data Artifacts
 Ensure you have necessary files in the data/ directory *or* run the booksRecomendations.ipynb to generate the necessary files in the data/ directory ( book_metadata.csv, similarity_matrix.npy, etc. we mentioned before) .
-This step is crucial as the backend relies on these precomputed artifacts. **or /** you can download them from these link:
+This step is crucial as the backend relies on these precomputed artifacts. **or /**also you can download them from these link:

 https://drive.google.com/drive/folders/1RV591D1SOqWxLsqWpmhtzd_dETfoVOLW?usp=sharing

-- ### the dataset we used is not good and contains
+- ### Dataset Used
+It's important to note that the raw dataset contains some quality issues, including duplicate entries, inconsistent categorization, and noisy descriptions (e.g., internal text repetitions, non-Arabic content).
+Significant preprocessing and cleaning steps (deduplication, language filtering, text normalization) were applied to mitigate these issues.
+However, the inherent characteristics of the source data may still influence the precision of some recommendations. <br/>
+So improved data quality would further enhance the system's performance.

+###